tayeeb-office/ph-mil05-mod28/readme.md

 Event Delegation is a process where event listener is added to the parent element and it handle events of its childs.
 It reduces memory usage & works dynamically.

 Answer 05 :
-preventDefault() - stops browser's default action stopPropagation() - stops the event from bubbling
+preventDefault() - stops browser's default action. stopPropagation() - stops the event from bubbling.